HARD WATER DATA / HARYANA

 At Dabwali's 580 ppm, this single setting change meaningfully extends the interval between geyser servicing.
 Combine it with every 3 months professional descaling for maximum element life.

 Dabwali in Haryana has extreme hard water at an average TDS of 580 ppm (range: 476-684 ppm).
 The recommended descaling schedule for Dabwali is: washing machine monthly with WashDX, kettle every 3 weeks with DescaleX Bio, geyser every 3 months with WashDX.
-Hard-water descalers for Dabwali: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Dabwali: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR DABWALI